Healthy environment, regenerative systems

-However, much of the institutions, infrastructure and regulatory approaches for managing our relationship with nature are not up to the task of delivering on this vision.
+Unfortunately, the institutions, infrastructure and regulatory systems that govern our relationship with nature are not up to the task of delivering on this vision.
+This is because these systems are designed to exploit and divide people and nature, rather than nurture and support them.
 They don’t reflect the wisdom of the people who have stewarded this land we now call Oregon since time immemorial.
 They have not kept up with new approaches and knowledge about how to confront and adapt to our climate crisis.
 Nor do they include the voices of all communities who call Oregon home today.

 Equity within the environment

-One example of this relationship is contamination of well water in some rural Oregon communities from arsenic, nitrate bacteria and pesticides.
+We see this in the contamination of well water in some rural Oregon communities from arsenic, nitrate bacteria and pesticides.
 Many rural residents, particularly low-income, may be unknowingly drinking contaminated well water that could lead to cancer, miscarriages and other health problems.

-Diesel exhaust, which is harmful to human health, is a problem across Oregon.
+Another example is how the exposure to diesel exhaust, which is harmful to human health and a problem across Oregon, affects communities differently.
 Most Oregon residents are exposed to diesel particulate at levels that increase cancer risk above the public health threshold, but communities of color and low-income populations are disproportionately impacted by diesel exhaust and face more severe health problems as a result.

-Tribes originally occupying the land we now call Oregon rely directly upon the land to sustain their communities and cultural traditions.
+For Tribes, who originally occupied and continue to live in the place we now call Oregon, they rely directly upon the land to sustain their communities and cultural traditions.
 Despite treaties with the federal government, Tribes have experienced a long history of encroachment, land theft and other actions that have undermined their sovereignty; their rights to fish, hunt, gather foods and live in their traditional territories; and their cultural connection to the land.

-The Healthy Environment portfolio focuses on disrupting the pattern of exploitation of nature and people, particularly people who have been most affected by oppression.
+The Healthy Environment portfolio focuses on disrupting the pattern of exploitation of nature and people, particularly people who are most affected by current and historic oppression.
 That’s why we primarily invest in strategies that are led by and focus on communities at the center of this crisis: low-income communities, communities of color, Indigenous communities and Tribes, and immigrants and refugees, in rural and urban areas across Oregon.